kasra-hosseini/obspyDMT/README.rst

 Quick tour
 ----------

-To run a quick tour for obspyDMT:
+To run a quick tour, it is enough to:

 ::